Configure a DMC4000 motor

 Whereas a basic low-level stepper driver supported by the gpiostepper model sends power to a stepper motor based on PWM signals from GPIO pins, the DMC40x0 motion controller has many motion control features.
 When using it, you do not need to configure a board component because it handles computation and signal creation on the motion controller itself.

 The DMC-40x0 controller can drive a variety of motor types, but the built-in Viam implementation supports only stepper motors at this time.
-You can drive other types of motors with Viam and the DMC-40x0 controller by creating a custom motor model.
+You can drive other types of motors with Viam and the DMC-40x0 controller by creating a modular resource to add support for it.

-Navigate to the Config tab of your robot’s page in the Viam app.
-Click on the Components subtab and click Create component.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.
+Click the + icon next to your machine part in the left-hand menu and select Component.
 Select the motor type, then select the DMC4000 model.
-Enter a name for your motor and click Create.
+Enter a name or use the suggested name for your motor and click Create.

 Edit and fill in the attributes as applicable.